Traders (TV series): Awards/Nominations

 Near the peak of its run, Traders was frequently nominated in the Gemini Awards, earning 28 nominations and nine wins during its run.
 Most notable of the Gemini wins are the two consecutive awards for Best Dramatic Series in 1998.

 DVD release

 Alliance Atlantis released season 1 on DVD in Region 1 (Canada only) on November 25, 2003.
 This release has been discontinued and is now out of print.
 Seasons 2-5 remain unreleased.

 Streaming

-In 2019 the series started streaming online on the Canada Media Fund's Encore+ YouTube channel.
+In 2019 the series started streaming online on the Canada Media Fund's Encore+ YouTube channel, the series was removed when Encore+ ceased operation in 2022 & all videos were taken down.

 In the UK and Australia, it is available on Amazon Prime Video.